 "When the time comes to look back, make sure you will like what you see"

-Bill & Kelly - along for the ride: Raskal, Cocoa & Callie
+Bill & Kelly - with Callie along the ride.
+Raskal & Cocoa now watching from above

 2011 Ford F350 Diesel Dually 4x4